-This delicious cookie made from ancient grain doesn’t last long in my house.
-I love baking with Kamut because of its mild, non-bitter sweet flavor, and that touch of nuttiness.
+This delicious cookie made from the ancient grain Kamut, doesn’t last long in my house.
+I love baking with Kamut because of its mild, non-bitter sweet flavour, and that touch of nuttiness.
 Kamut does contain gluten, although it is more easily digestible by anyone with allergies to gluten.

-This recipe is made like a pie crust, to give it that flaky tender texture.
+This recipe is made kind of like a pie crust, to give it that flaky, tender, melt in your mouth texture.

 - 2 teaspoons baking powder